theodoremoreland/MovieIon/README.md

 # Introduction
 Movie Matchmaker is a group project for Washington Univeristy's Data Analytics Boot Camp.
 For this project, we created a web app that uses a machine learning model to recommend movies.
 For a short while, the app will be available online at www.movieion.com.
 Below is an overview and demonstration of the app.

+# Description
+Users submit three movies then the app will give 5 recommendations for each movie submitted.
+Users can toggle/invert the webpage's background image which will tell the app to either recommend movies that the user will likely enjoy or to recommend movies that they will probably dislike.
+The default background image will return likeable recommendations and the inverted image will return unlikeable recommendations.

+Upon recieving recommendations, users can hover over a movie poster to view its cosine distance.
+Users can also click on a movie poster to view information about the movie.

+In addition to providing recommendations, the app also allows users to save movies to a watchlist after viewing information about a movie.
+Currently, the watchlist doesn't have third party functionality (e.g. integrating to Netflix, Hulu, etc), but it is a potential update.

 # Technologies used: